Imperial Japanese Navy Air Service: China War (1937–1941)

-From the onset of hostilities in 1937 until forces were diverted to combat for the Pacific war in 1941, naval aircraft played a key role in military operations on the Chinese mainland.
-The IJN had two primary responsibilities: the first was to support of amphibious operations on the Chinese coast and the second was the strategic aerial bombardment of Chinese cities.
+From the onset of hostilities in 1937 until forces were diverted to fight in the western Pacific in 1941, naval aircraft played a key role in Japanese military operations on the Chinese mainland.
+The IJN had two primary responsibilities: first, to support amphibious operations on the Chinese coast, and second, to carry out strategic aerial bombardment of Chinese cities.
 This was unique in naval history, as it was the first time that any naval air service had ever carried out such an effort.
-The campaign initially began in 1937, taking place largely in the Yangtze River basin with attacks on military installations along the Chinese coast by Japanese carrier aircraft.
-Naval involvement reached its peak in 1938–39 with the ferocious bombardment of cities deep in the Chinese interior by land-based medium bombers and concluded during 1941 with an attempt by tactical aircraft, both carrier and land-based, to cut communication and transportation routes in southern China.
-Although, the 1937–41 air offensives failed in its political and psychological aims, it did reduce the flow of strategic materiel to China and for a time, improved the Japanese military situation in the central and southern parts of the country.
-The China War was of great importance and value to the Japanese naval aviation in demonstrating how aircraft could contribute to the projection of naval power ashore.
+The campaign initially began in 1937, taking place largely in the Yangtze River basin with attacks on Chinese Nationalist military installations along the coast by Japanese carrier aircraft.
+Naval involvement reached its peak in 1938–39 with the ferocious bombardment of cities deep in the Chinese interior by land-based medium bombers, and concluded during 1941 with an attempt by tactical aircraft, both carrier and land-based, to cut communication and transportation routes in southern China.
+Although the 1937–41 air offensives failed in their political and psychological aims, they reduced the flow of strategic materiel to China, improving the Japan's military situation in the central and southern parts of the country for a time.
+The China War was of great importance to proponents of Japanese naval aviation, demonstrating that aircraft could contribute to the projection of naval power ashore.

-Despite the fierce rivalry between the military branches, in the fall of 1937 General Matsui Iwane, the Army general in command of the theater, admitted the superiority of the Naval Air Services.
-His combat troops relied on the Navy for air support.
-Naval bombers such as the Mitsubishi G3M and Mitsubishi G4M were used to bomb Chinese cities.
-Japanese fighter planes, notably the Mitsubishi Zero, gained tactical air superiority; control of the skies over China belonged to the Japanese.
-Unlike other naval airforces, the IJNAS was responsible for strategic bombing and operated long ranged bombers.
+Despite fierce rivalry between the Japanese army and navy, in the fall of 1937 General Matsui Iwane, the Army general in command of the Chinese theater, admitted the superiority of the Naval Air Services.
+His combat troops largely relied on the Navy for air support.
+Naval bombers such as the Mitsubishi G3M and Mitsubishi G4M were used to extensively bomb Chinese cities.
+Japanese fighter planes, notably the Mitsubishi Zero, were able to swiftly gain tactical air superiority, giving control of the skies over China to the Japanese.
+Unlike other naval air forces, the IJNAS was responsible for strategic bombing and operated long ranged bombers.

-The Japanese strategic bombing was mostly done against Chinese big cities, such as Shanghai, Wuhan and Chonging, with around 5,000 raids from February 1938 to August 1943.
+Japanese strategic bombing was mostly employed against large Chinese cities, such as Shanghai, Wuhan and Chongqing, which were struck by some 5,000 raids from February 1938 to August 1943.